rhos-devadvo-br/openshift-tutorials-book/book/3-environment-setup.md

 tar -xvf oc.tar.gz
 ```

 The `kubectl` and `oc` executables will be unpacked to the current directory.
-To add these binary files into your PATH system variable, execute the following:
+To add these binary files into your PATH system variable, execute the following (you may need *sudo* or administrator permissions):

 ```bash
 mv ./oc /usr/local/bin/oc && mv ./kubectl /usr/local/bin/kubectl && echo $PATH